-Dr. Greg McCandless is Assistant Professor of Music Theory at Appalachian State University.
+Dr. Greg McCandless is Associate Professor of Music Theory at Appalachian State University.
 A native of Rochester, NY, Greg graduated Phi Beta Kappa from the University of North Carolina at Chapel Hill (2005) with a Bachelor of Music degree with Honors in Bass Performance.
 He later received Master of Music (2007) and Doctor of Philosophy (2010) degrees in Music Theory from Florida State University.

 Prior to his appointment at ASU, Greg served as the Department Chair of Music Composition for the fully-online Music Production Bachelor of Science degree program at Full Sail University from 2010–2015.
 In this capacity, he authored and taught several online theory and aural skills courses, including Music Theory, Musical Listening and Identification, Music Theory II, and Advanced Music Theory.